spranav1205/Mini-Projects/MICROMOUSE/README.md

-Here's a README for your micromouse code:

----

 # Micromouse Maze Solver

 This project is a basic implementation of a maze-solving algorithm for a micromouse using flood-fill logic.
 The micromouse navigates through a grid maze to find the shortest path to a target destination.